Drake, Future cinch Billboard 200 top spot with surprise album

-LOS ANGELES, Sept 28 (Reuters) - A surprise album by rappers Drake and Future soared to the top of the weekly U.S. Billboard 200 album chart on Monday, edging out new entries by Lana Del Rey and others.
+LOS ANGELES (Reuters) - A surprise album by rappers Drake and Future soared to the top of the weekly U.S. Billboard 200 album chart on Monday, edging out new entries by Lana Del Rey and others.

 “What A Time To Be Alive,” announced by Drake on Instagram on Sept.
 19 and released exclusively through Apple Music and iTunes the next day, sold 334,000 albums, 172,000 songs and was streamed more than 35 million times, totaling 375,000 units according to figures from Nielsen SoundScan.